microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAdministrativeUnit.md

 ## DESCRIPTION

-The `Set-AzureADAdministrativeUnit` cmdlet updates an administrative unit in Microsoft Entra ID.
+The `Set-EntraAdministrativeUnit` cmdlet updates an administrative unit in Microsoft Entra ID.
 Specify `ObjectId` parameter for updates an administrative unit.

 ## EXAMPLES